Skip to content

 The health check command verifies if Tinyauth is running correctly:

 By default, it will use http://127.0.0.1:3000 to check the health endpoint.
-The URL will automatically change if you set the PORT and/or ADDRESS environment variables.
+The URL will automatically change if you set the TINYAUTH_SERVER_PORT and the TINYAUTH_SERVER_ADDRESS environment variables.
 You can also specify a custom URL with:

 The create command simplifies user creation.
 To create a user interactively: